-MTH 110 Pre-Calculus
+MTH 110 Pre-calculus for Non-majors

 Prerequisite: High school mathematics through intermediate algebra.
-Not open to the major in mathematics or computer science.
+Not open to the major in mathematics or computer

 An elective or distribution course in mathematics.
 Also designed for students wishing to take OPR 272 who are not adequately prepared.
 A study of algebraic, exponential, logarithmic functions and graphs.
 The limit concept is introduced.